MohamedKhedr700/core-auth/README.md

 The `Manager` constant is responsible for defining the authentication manager name.

-The login provider is the main class that handles the authentication process, and it defines his own authentication rules and steps.
+The auth manager is the main class that handles the authentication process, and it defines his own authentication rules and steps.

 ``` php